Sonographer Salary Per Hour 2025: Complete Pay Guide

 ✔ Gain experience to qualify for senior or lead sonographer positions.

-✔ Consider relocating to high-paying states or specialized neurology centers.
+✔ Consider relocate to high-paying states or specialized neurology centers.

 Pediatric Cardiac Sonographer Salary Per Hour: